BradleyA/git-TEST-commit-automation/hooks/README.md

 - If you are notified that there is an incident after something when something was entered on version 3.498.
 If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time to resolution.
 - This design offers quick feed back to code commits and test case commits.
 - Continuous Testing (CT) at every level, in every silo is required to reduce risk.
 These scripts add to CT strategy.
+- Quick setup and uninstall on any git repository
+- Quick check of test cases for testing depth

 How is that?